Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 The cool side should be about ten degrees cooler at 80° degrees Fahrenheit (27° C).

-This temperature can dip into the 70° degrees Fahrenheit (21° C) range during the nighttime.
+The enclosure temperature can dip into the 70° degrees Fahrenheit (21° C) range during the nighttime.

 Leopard Gecko White Poop